-The overall goal for this project is to provide information on the carbon storage and sequestration rates for unmanaged forest stands in Pisgah State Park.
-We will compare these to the carbon removals via harvesting and compute a carbon footprint of the harvested wood materials.
-Together, this information will provide an estimate on how much forestland in Pisgah can be harvested each year to ensure net carbon gain across Pisgah.
+The goal for this project is to provide information on the carbon storage and sequestration rates for unmanaged forest stands in Pisgah State Park.
+We compare these values to the carbon removals via harvesting and compute a carbon footprint of the harvested wood materials.
+Together, this information will provide and estimate of how much forestland in Pisgah can be harvested each year to ensure net carbon gain across the park.

 Forest Indicators Dashboard Pilots in New Hampshire and New York

 We are working to apply the concept and design of the VT Forest Indicators Dashboard to the states of New York and New Hampshire.
 We will work with experts in each state to determine which datasets best capture the status, condition, and services of, as well as stresses to, forests.
 The result will be an easy to use and understand dashboard that provides a snapshot of how our forests are doing now and overtime.